top of page

 About Independence Counselling

-We believe in creating an environment in our practice that is compassionate, respectful, accepting, and safe for clients from all walks of life, regardless of ability, age, class, ethnicity, gender, race, or sexual orientation.
+We are committed to creating a space that is compassionate, respectful, and safe for clients from all walks of life, regardless of ability, age, class, ethnicity, gender, race, or sexual orientation.

 Here, you are welcome.